Significant and Rare items in the Spirit of Flight Collection

 • Fairchild K-19B Night Photo Camera- WWII aerial camera used on the B-24 Liberator.

-• Norden Bomb Sight- From 1943, this stabilized automatic bomb site was used on many US and British WWII bombers and was considered highly Top Secret.
+• Norden Bomb Site- From 1943, this stabilized automatic bomb site was used on many US and British WWII bombers and was considered Top Secret.

 • Mighty Mouse 2.75 Folding Fin Rocket- Primary NATO armament from the 1950s.